LucasPickering/slumber/docs/src/api/request_collection/template.md

 Templates can generally be used in any _value_ in a request recipe (_not_ in keys).
 They _cannot_ be used in profiles or chains, to avoid the potential for recursive templating.
 If this feature would be useful to you, [le tme know](https://github.com/LucasPickering/slumber/issues/15).

+For more detail on usage and examples, see the [user guide page on templates](../../user_guide/templates.md).

 ## Template Sources

 There are several ways of sourcing templating values: